 Most of them stuck.
 Badly.

 I had a kitchen full of broken biscuits and managed to salvage just enough for a decent photograph.
 So, learning my lesson I did not make the same mistake when making these delicious, finger biscuits.

 These light, meltingly delicious Chocolate Vanilla Viennese Finger Biscuits are so yummy and are my wonderful hubby’s favourite.

 Now we all know I am a self confessed Cookie Monster.
 In fact I think our whole family are.
 When I was younger my Grandad would bring my youngest Auntie, my sister and I a cup of tea, in bed, every morning.
 No one made tea like my Grandad.
 Anyway we would always get three biscuits, which we would swap so that we had our favourites – I still cannot understand the appeal of custard creams, but each to their own.

 Ever since I was little, staying in the comfort and security of my grandparents home having biscuits with my morning tea was my routine.
 It still is.
 I can miss breakfast and lunch, so long as I’ve had a cup of tea and a biscuit or cookie first thing in the morning.
 It is the one thing I would not choose to ever give up.
 It is part of my morning routine, so much so, that when I was in hospital last year see here, I would save my packet of 3 biscuits given out with the hot chocolate in the evening, so that I could have them with my morning tea.

-Growing up, although my Grandma was an accomplished cook, I cannot recall her making biscuits.
-For me though, it was the very first skill I mastered in the kitchen.
+While growing up, although my Grandma was an accomplished cook, I cannot recall her making biscuits.
+Yet for me, it was the very first skill I mastered in my kitchen.
 These days I tend towards lazy cookies rolled into balls, or scooped with an ice cream scoop.
 So to actually pipe biscuits, make a ganache and sandwich them together, well that’s a first for me – not the piping, I’ve definitely never made sandwiched biscuits.